cbeauhilton/beauhilton.com/site/wants.md

 [fastmail](https://www.fastmail.com/) is a delightful mail service.

-I'm trying to be less reliant on Google, and using an independent email client is a big part of that.
+I'm trying to be less reliant on "free" services, such as Google, and using an independent email client is a big part of that.
 They charge money because
 they're *not* doing all the stuff Google does to keep their products free,